Meet the Liberty Therapists

 LSCSW, LCSW

-Specialties: cognitive behavioral therapy (CBT), solution focused therapy, cognitive processing therapy (CPT), EMDR trained, trauma focused, anxiety, depression and PTSD.
+Specialties: cognitive behavioral therapy (CBT), solution focused therapy, cognitive processing therapy (CPT), EMDR, trauma, anxiety, depression, PTSD, & dissociative disorders.

 Population Focus: adolescents, adults, seniors, LGBTQ, first responders, military, adolescents of first responders & military